 Creating a project cost estimation example in Excel could seem challenging at first, especially if you don’t use the application frequently.
 No matter how simple or complex the estimation is, this step-by-step article will show you how to create a project cost estimator in an Excel spreadsheet that can be easily customized to meet your needs.
 Excel includes a huge selection of budgeting templates.
 But in this article, we will create this estimation spreadsheet in Excel from scratch.
 So, let’s follow the steps to make a project cost estimation example in Excel.

-Here, we have used Microsoft Excel 365 version, you may use any other version according to your convenience.
+Here, we have used the Microsoft Excel 365 version; you may use any other version according to your convenience.
 Please leave a comment if any part of this article does not work in your version.

 Step 01: Create Basic Outline

 At the very beginning, we have to create a basic outline of the cost estimation spreadsheet.
 This should be divided into two different parts.
 One is the short information about the project and the other is the cost calculation part.
 In the info area, we included the Project Name, Project Number, Project Manager, Client Name, Start and End Date of the Project in the B6:J8 range.